shabin5785/docker-learnings/Readme_3.md

 - docker compose file has services section for continaers ( including run, volume,image, commands, env, ports etc), volume section and network section.

 - compose has a depends on section that can be used to build hierarchy and relationships

+- compose is not prod ready and should be used for local development and testing.